-Setting the Highest Standards in Pet Surgery
+Setting the Highest Standards for

-Surgery can be a very important, even life-saving form of treatment for your pet.
+Dog and cat surgery can be a very important, even life-saving form of treatment for your pet.
 You may want to know how safe the procedure will be, whether your pet will be uncomfortable, and how long it will take for them to recover.
 At Limerick Veterinary Hospital, we will answer all of your questions in as much or as little detail as you would prefer, and help you plan for the procedure.
 As an AAHA-accredited practice, pet safety is always foremost on our minds, which is why we follow the strictest safety protocols.

 Surgeries We Offer

-How Does Laser Surgery Work?
+How Laser Surgery Works

 We are extremely pleased to offer laser surgery as an option for some of our patients.
 This tool uses concentrated laser beams to make incisions, killing bacteria as it travels.
 The surgical laser also seals blood vessels and nerve endings as incisions are made, resulting in far less bleeding, inflammation and pain.